forivall/eslint-plugin-cupcake/docs/rules/func-style.md

 * `"expression"` (default) requires the use of function expressions instead of function declarations
 * `"declaration"` requires the use of function declarations instead of function expressions

-This rule has an object option for an exception:
+This rule has an object option for exceptions:

 * `"allowArrowFunctions"`: `true` (default `false`) allows the use of arrow functions.
 This option applies only when the string option is set to `"declaration"` (arrow functions are always allowed when the string option is set to `"expression"`, regardless of this option)
+* `"allowInnerExpressions"`: `true` (default `allowArrowFunctions`)  allows the use of function expressions in cases which would violate [`no-inner-declarations`](https://eslint.org/docs/rules/no-inner-declarations).
+This option applies only when the string option is set to `"declaration"`.

 ### expression

 Examples of **incorrect** code for this rule with the default `"expression"` option:

-::: incorrect

 ```js
 /*eslint func-style: ["error", "expression"]*/